 Be honest, does data backup excite you?
 For most people, the answer to that would be ‘no’.
-Instead, data backup is often associated with arduous, long, drawn-out processes, a topic devoid of allure for the system admin.
-It seems that many professionals carry around their own versions of the same deep-seated fears, and even horror stories.
+Instead, data backup is often associated with long, drawn-out processes, a topic not so attractive for a Salesforce admin.
+It seems that professionals carry around their own versions of the same deep-seated fears, and even horror stories.

-I had the pleasure of assessing Spanning Backup, taking a look at its features, ideal use cases, setup effort, and the potential impact that adding this product to your Salesforce Stack could bring.
+There are alternatives that warrant your attention.
+I had the pleasure of assessing one such provider: Spanning Backup.
+As part of this review, I investigated its features, ideal use cases, setup effort, and the potential impact that adding this product to your Salesforce Stack could bring.
 Even if backup doesn’t get your heart racing in excitement, you will feel at ease handing this responsibility to a team that are excited by backup everyday.

-First, I thought it would be useful to given an overview of data backup in relation to Salesforce.
+First, I thought it would be useful to give an overview of data backup in relation to Salesforce.

 State of Salesforce Data Backup